 Our MHA Program uses the National Center for Healthcare Leadership (NCHL) competency model as the framework for curriculum planning and operation.
 Texas Woman’s University was one of the “Founding” organizations along with other universities and healthcare groups, who worked together to develop the initial model.
 Our functional model is a blend of v.2.1 and v.3.0.
 The NCHL model (v.3.0) is organized around four “action” domains and three “enabling” domains.
 The Action Competency Domains describe leaders in the context of doing their work.
-The Enabling Competency Domains describe preparation and development activities leaders need in order to effectively lead in the context of their preparation and development to effectively lead in their organization.
+The Enabling Competency Domains describe preparation and development activities leaders need in order to effectively lead in their organization.
 Within these domains, students completing the MHA program will master the 17 competencies that are the priority of this program and listed below.

 The Action Competency Domains include:

 - Relationship Building/Networking (L21) - The ability to establish, build and sustain professional contacts for the purpose of building networks.

 - Accountability (L1) - the ability to hold people accountable to standards of performance or ensure compliance with the long term good of the organization in mind.

 - Analytical Thinking (L3) - The ability to understand a situation, issue or problem by breaking it into smaller pieces or tracing its implications in a step-by-step way.

 - Communication Skills Oral/Written (L6) - The ability to speak and write in a clear, logical, and grammatical manner in formal and informal situations.

 - Performance Measurement (L17) - The ability to understand and use statistical and financial methods and metrics to set goals and measure clinical as well as organizational performance.

 - Process Management and Org Design (L18) - The ability to analyze and design or improve an organizational process incorporating the tools of quality management.

 - Project Management (L20) - The ability to plan, execute and oversee a large scale project involving significant resources, scope and impact.